COVID-19 College Code of Conduct

 Visitors / seeing friends and family

-This policy will be kept under review, the first formal review being 20th October 2020, and thereafter there will be a weekly review.
-Any change in policy will be based on the data available on the date of review.
-Examples of data taken into account will be: participation in and results from the asymptomatic testing programme, levels of local reported cases, levels of positive test results from those with symptoms both in Magdalene and other colleges.
+Once the Government lock down restrictions are lifted we will return to reviewing this policy weekly on the basis of data available at the time.
+Examples of data taken into account will be: Participation in and results from the asymptomatic testing programme, levels of local reported cases, levels of positive test results from those with symptoms both in Magdalene and other Colleges.

 Magdalene students seeking to visit another Cambridge College are advised to check with the relevant college beforehand as policies may differ due to variations in accommodation.

 Student family and friends: The College is currently closed to all visitors except for visitors for academic purposes.
 Family or friends who are assisting students with luggage may do so on the day of arrival/departure only.
 Students are allowed one ‘helper’ only.
 Students requiring the help of more than one person, e.g. due to a disability, should contact the Head Porter email@example.com in advance of arrival at College.
 Movement of family / friends assisting with luggage should be restricted to movement between the student’s accommodation and their appointed car park.
 Family or friends heeding to use toilet facilities should use the facility allocated to the student (as indicated on the pinboard in the student’s room).